hmamaysky/Energy/Out of Sample Analysis/README.md

 - Forward_Model.py tests the OOS performance of the in-sample Forward Selection Model
 - OLS_Model.py tests the performance of the model with R2 based var selection and OLS coefficient update
 - Lasso_Model.py tests the performance of the model with R2 based var selection and Lasso coefficient update
+- Fixed_Model*.py tests the performance of the fixed models, there are three parts, covering all the 1-1 pairs from the combined (text and base) var pool
+- best_oneandone.py extracts the winning fixed models for each dependent variable and save them in .csv
+- best_ratio.py calculate the MSE ratios of the winning models
+- matrix_plots.py plots the summary matrix for the fixed model.
+Please refer to the comments in the file for details.

 Procedures:
 1. OOS test of the Forward Selection Model